chris-poed/kotlin-diary/kotlin_bites/05_data_structures.md

 ## Objective

-Learn to use data structures such as lists and maps in Kotlin.
+Learn to use collections such as lists and maps in Kotlin.

 ## Lists